TrinkleGroup/LatticeGreenFunction_new/README.md

 I have written a script `write_LGFCAR.py` which *should* help you do all this.
 ```
-usage: write_LGFCAR.py [-h]
+usage: write_LGFCAR.py [-h] -atomlabel ATOMLABEL -elementindex ELEMENTINDEX
-                       atomxyzfile Gfile LGFCARfile elementlist [elementlist ...] header
+                       atomxyzfile Gfile LGFCARfile header

 Write the LGFCAR.

 positional arguments:
   atomxyzfile           xyz file that contains the atom positions
   Gfile                 .npy file with the computed G
   LGFCARfile            LGFCAR file to write to
-  elementlist  list of element indices (ints) corresponding to each basis atom
   header                header for LGFCAR (string)

 optional arguments:
   -h, --help            show this help message and exit
+  -atomlabel ATOMLABEL  name label for each basis atom type as used in xyz file; may be passed multiple times as required.
+						Place the flag -atomlabel before each entry.
+						Despite the flag, this is a REQUIRED (not optional) argument!
+  -elementindex ELEMENTINDEX
+                        element index (int) corresponding to each basis atom; may be passed multiple times as required.
+						There should be as many entries for this as there are atom labels, and passed in the same order.
+						Place the flag -elementindex before each entry.
+						Despite the flag, this is a REQUIRED (not optional) argument!
+						The elements must be numbered in the same order as in the POSCAR/POTCAR as this will be used to map atoms onto the DFT ordering.
 ```